rdkcentral/Thunder/docs/utils/json.md

 Name: Emily Smith
 */
 ```

+Since the JSON parser works on streams, the file is read in 1KB chunks and each chunk is parsed individually to build the final document.
+As a result, it does not need to read the entire file into memory before it can parse it.

 If you need to get an error description for why the parsing failed, provide an Error object to the FromFile() method.
 The error will contain the error and the character at which the error occurred.